puneetjohal/YoRPG_K.O./README.md

 * Werewolves
   * Subclass of Monster
   * Monster with a lower HP and defense, but increased attack rating.

+* Weapons
+  * Abstract class that holds abstract methods for use in subclasses

+* Hammer
+  * Subclass of Weapons
+  * Random chance of aquiring after slaying monster
+  * Attribute weapVal added to atkRating of Pat if picked up by Pat

+* Knives
+  * Subclass of Weapons
+  * Random chance of aquiring after slaying monster
+  * Attribute weapVal added to atkRating of Pat if picked by Pat

+* Inventory
+  * Stores information about which weapon is available and how many potions Pat has aquired

 ### All In-game Characters
 Character Name | Type | HP | strength | defense | attack | Special